citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorResourcePoolAWSDetailResponseModel.md

 HasResourcePoolRootId returns a boolean if a field has been set.

+### SetResourcePoolRootIdNil

+`func (o *HypervisorResourcePoolAWSDetailResponseModel) SetResourcePoolRootIdNil(b bool)`

+ SetResourcePoolRootIdNil sets the value for ResourcePoolRootId to be an explicit nil

+### UnsetResourcePoolRootId
+`func (o *HypervisorResourcePoolAWSDetailResponseModel) UnsetResourcePoolRootId()`

+UnsetResourcePoolRootId ensures that no value is present for ResourcePoolRootId, not even an explicit nil
 ### GetVirtualPrivateCloud

-`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetVirtualPrivateCloud() HypervisorResourcePoolAWSDetailResponseModelAllOfVirtualPrivateCloud`
+`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetVirtualPrivateCloud() HypervisorResourceRefResponseModel`

 GetVirtualPrivateCloud returns the VirtualPrivateCloud field if non-nil, zero value otherwise.

 ### GetVirtualPrivateCloudOk

-`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetVirtualPrivateCloudOk() (*HypervisorResourcePoolAWSDetailResponseModelAllOfVirtualPrivateCloud, bool)`
+`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetVirtualPrivateCloudOk() (*HypervisorResourceRefResponseModel, bool)`

 GetVirtualPrivateCloudOk returns a tuple with the VirtualPrivateCloud field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetVirtualPrivateCloud

-`func (o *HypervisorResourcePoolAWSDetailResponseModel) SetVirtualPrivateCloud(v HypervisorResourcePoolAWSDetailResponseModelAllOfVirtualPrivateCloud)`
+`func (o *HypervisorResourcePoolAWSDetailResponseModel) SetVirtualPrivateCloud(v HypervisorResourceRefResponseModel)`

 SetVirtualPrivateCloud sets VirtualPrivateCloud field to given value.

 ### GetAvailabilityZone

-`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetAvailabilityZone() HypervisorResourcePoolAWSDetailResponseModelAllOfAvailabilityZone`
+`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetAvailabilityZone() HypervisorResourceRefResponseModel`

 GetAvailabilityZone returns the AvailabilityZone field if non-nil, zero value otherwise.

 ### GetAvailabilityZoneOk

-`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetAvailabilityZoneOk() (*HypervisorResourcePoolAWSDetailResponseModelAllOfAvailabilityZone, bool)`
+`func (o *HypervisorResourcePoolAWSDetailResponseModel) GetAvailabilityZoneOk() (*HypervisorResourceRefResponseModel, bool)`

 GetAvailabilityZoneOk returns a tuple with the AvailabilityZone field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetAvailabilityZone

-`func (o *HypervisorResourcePoolAWSDetailResponseModel) SetAvailabilityZone(v HypervisorResourcePoolAWSDetailResponseModelAllOfAvailabilityZone)`
+`func (o *HypervisorResourcePoolAWSDetailResponseModel) SetAvailabilityZone(v HypervisorResourceRefResponseModel)`

 SetAvailabilityZone sets AvailabilityZone field to given value.